Abir10101/notes/Personal/DesignPattern/Intro.md

 	- <ins>Creational Pattern</ins>: Object creation mechanisms for decoupling and code reuse.
 	- <ins>Structural Pattern</ins>: how to assemble objects and classes into larger structures.
 	- <ins>Behavioural Pattern</ins>: how to do effective communication and assignment responsibilities between objects.
+- **Design Principles:**
+  - Identify the aspects of your application that vary and separate them from what stays the same.
+  - Program to an interface, not an implementation.
+  - Favor composition over inheritance.

 ## Creational Pattern